leesei/old.leesei.github.io/README.md

 This is a technical blog for me to organize my knowledge.
 I was previously using [Gists](https://gist.github.com/) and ~~[My Gists](https://www.mygists.info/)~~ (now down) for tags support.
-But then I discovered [Hexo](http://hexo.io/) with can do much more, and can be modified OFFLINE with my favorite editor.
+But then I discovered [Hexo](http://hexo.io/) which can do much more, and can be edited OFFLINE with my favorite editor.
 So I switched to Hexo and uses Github pages for hosting.

 ## Usage